SmogDr/edar_coursebook/docs/09-transf.md

 Unfortunately, this sort of conundrum happens more often than we might like in the real world. *My advice would be to collect more data to support/discount the outlier.
 If that isn't possible (and no other explanation was forthcoming), I would probably show the analysis* ***both ways***.

 <div class="rmdwarning">
 <p><strong>Censoring data is dangerous business.</strong> If you are going to censor an outlier, make sure to document <strong>how</strong> you discovered/defined the outlier, <strong>why</strong> you believe it should be censored, and <strong>“whether or not that censoring had an effect on your results/conclusions”</strong>.
-Then make sure to broadcast your thinking to everyone who comes in contact with your analysis If you try to hide outliers, you are being unethical and setting yourself up for disaster.</p>
+Then make sure to broadcast your thinking to everyone who comes in contact with your analysis.
+If you try to hide outliers, you are being unethical and setting yourself up for disaster.</p>
 </div>

 ## Ch-9 Exercises